overhide/pay2my.app/howto/README.md

 Lastly, take special note of the `isTest` attribute above on line 10.
-This indicates to the "hub" to use "test-net" services for its work.
+This indicates to the "hub" to use "testnet" services for its work.
 Leaving this attribute out will use the various production/live services and ledgers, and real money.

+> ℹ
+>
+> A *testnet* is an orchestration of all the bits and pieces involved in real production workflows, but with make-pretend money for testing purposes.
+>
+> All *overhide* services and all crypto currencies provided by the widgets provide a *testnet*.
+Fake credit card entry will be covered later when we get to it.